Biden set for critical talks on Ukraine this week with Denmark's Frederiksen, UK's Sunak | Politics

 Instead, Britain says it will give Ukrainian pilots basic training on Western-standard jets starting in early summer to prepare them to fly F-16s.
 The Ukrainian pilots will then go on to other countries for the next stages of training.

 The F-16 agreement is among several recent high-profile efforts by the U.S. and Europe focused on bolstering Western resolve as the war grinds on.
-Russia's Defense Ministry announced early Monday its forces had thwarted a large Ukrainian attack in the eastern province of Donetsk.
-It wasn't clear if this was the start of a Ukrainian counteroffensive.
+Moscow officials claimed that Ukrainian forces were making a major effort to punch through Russian defensive lines in southeast Ukraine for a second day Monday.
+Kyiv authorities didn't confirm the attacks and suggested the claim was a Russian misinformation ruse.

 Last week, Frederiksen and Sunak were among 45 European leaders who traveled to Moldova for the first summit of the European Political Community where they underscored support for Eastern Europe's ambitions to draw closer to the West and keep Moscow at bay.